Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Remove the contacts' public keys from the share info of the folder in the index DM, set the device id and increment the version
 1. Download recursively all DM
 1. Upload an archive of all those DM with the name "backup_" + ref in the root directory (as a file object).
-1. Delete recursively all DM from the share (See [Delete Multiple Objects](https://docs.aws.amazon.com/AmazonS3/latest/API/multiobjectdeleteapi.html) )
+1. Let the block server recursively delete all DM from the share
 1. Wait until the deletion has propagated, check the progress by issuing HEAD requests for the files.
 1. Create a new **dk*** for each DM in the share and insert them in their parents
 1. Upload all the new DM, encrypted with their new **dk***, depth first